buff0k/Indigo-LXC/README.md

-# Indigo-LXC-Testing Branch
+# Indigo Debian/LXC - Testing

-How to install [Laws-Africa/Indigo](https://github.com/laws-africa/indigo) in an LXC Container.
-Note this will install latest development from the repo.
-For production use, refer to the current stable release (17.0.0 at the time of publishing).
+How to install [Laws-Africa/Indigo](https://github.com/laws-africa/indigo) in an Debian 11 LXC Container.
+Note this will install development (17.2.1) version from the repo.
+Note these steps will also work for a bare-metal Debian 11 installation.

 All credit and atribution to [Laws-Africa](https://github.com/laws-africa/) for their excellent work on the Indigo Platform.